Introduction: The Quality Gap Nobody Talks About

 Frequently Asked Questions & Tips

-Browsers must pass strict hardware and software security to unlock higher DRM trust.
+Browsers must pass strict hardware and software security checks to reach higher DRM trust levels.
 Most, by default, are viewed as lower-trust and get capped.

-StreamFab interacts directly with streaming backends where authentication allows, fetching the top stream for your account/device/region within legal DRM constraints.
+StreamFab works with the same streaming backends your account already uses and saves the top stream that your account/device/region is allowed to play for offline viewing, within legal DRM and service constraints.

 Check the available track list in StreamFab and select the highest (often marked “Best Available” or “Original”).
 Keep your app updated, as streaming platforms periodically change their DRM and delivery policies.